OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## task pane

 Task panes are interface surfaces that typically appear on the right side of the window within Word, PowerPoint, Excel, and Outlook.
 Task panes give users access to interface controls that run code to modify documents or emails, or display data from a data source.
 Use task panes when you don't need to embed functionality directly into the document.
+See [Task panes in Office Add-ins](../design/task-pane-add-ins.md) to learn more.

 ## tutorial